 - Overview of Kairos' Model

+- Academics at Kairos

 - Campus Policies

-- Academics

-- Culture and Discipline
+- Community, Culture, and Discipline

 - Family Engagement and Communications

 Our community is built around a belief that every moment is a kairos, Ancient Greek for "an opportune moment".
-This is the opportune moment to live out our highest ideals-to explore a new idea, to take a courageous stand, to help those in need.
-This is the opportune moment to reimagine public education for the 21st century.
+Every moment is an opportunity to live out our highest ideals-to explore a new idea, to take a courageous stand, to help those in need.
+It's that "spirit of opportunity" (another translation for kairos) that is leading us to reimagine public education for the 21st century.
 We are proud to walk alongside you on that journey, for our kids, our city, and our world.